-- The Terms of Reference of Call 02 states “Test projects are expected to experiment common instruments, policies, strategies and action plans already developed to validate concrete solutions to be transferred.”
+- “Test projects are expected to experiment common instruments, policies, strategies and action plans already developed to validate concrete solutions to be transferred.”
 What can be considered as ‘common instruments, policies, strategies and action plans already developed’.
-Can those only be papers or documents ?
+Are they only papers or documents one?
 Or could an already developed methodology, tool, or technology be considered as an ‘instrument’ and therefore be appropriate if we were to test it in a different setting or environment?

 - Is it also foreseen for test projects to conduct transfer and capacity-building activities themselves or will this be facilitated and implemented only by the project type that facilitates results amplification, e.g., governance projects?

-- Is there a maximum duration of the project in the second call?
+- Is there a maximum duration for projects?

 - Is a study phase recommended before testing and transferring the project or can it be based on experience?